bioRex21/hello-cmake/Readme.md

 select version 4.5, Core profile (or compatibility if doesn't work), "check Local Files" only in project: src/includes paste glad folder

+Shaders and images need to be in build folder